 11AM to 12PM Pacific Time / 2PM to 3PM Eastern Time

-On this field trip, we’ll be exploring the landscape of pumped storage hydropower (PSH) in the U.S. and how it supports long duration energy storage goals.
-We’ll tour New York Power Authority’s (NYPA) Blenheim-Gilboa Pumped Storage Power Project which uses energy to pump water from one large reservoir to another at a higher altitude, and then releases the water to flow through turbines via gravity to generate electricity when needed, therefore acting as a giant rechargeable battery!
-We’ll also hear about PSH cutting-edge research, diving deep into ways this energy storage technology can serve as a grid transmission asset and more.
+On this field trip, we explored the landscape of pumped storage hydropower (PSH) in the U.S. and how it supports long duration energy storage goals.
+The field trip included a tour of New York Power Authority’s (NYPA) Blenheim-Gilboa Pumped Storage Power Project which uses energy to pump water from one large reservoir to another at a higher altitude, and then releases the water to flow through turbines via gravity to generate electricity when needed, therefore acting as a giant rechargeable battery!
+We also heard about PSH cutting-edge research, diving deep into ways this energy storage technology can serve as a grid transmission asset and more.